Tour To Review

 how many days in Prague

 Planning a trip to Europe?
 You must be making a calendar right now, trying to figure out how many days in Prague you need to provide you with ample time to appreciate Prague at leisure.
-Prague is one of those few gems of Europe that have survived the ravages of war intact.
-Therefore, there are numerous architectural wonders in the city, which make it compact and pedestrian-friendly.
+Prague is one of those few gems of Europe that have somewhat survived the ravages of war mostly intact.
+Prague’s historic centre is compact and pedestrian-friendly, and home to numerous architectural landmarks spanning Gothic, Baroque, and Art Nouveau styles.

 To help you plan the perfect itinerary for the number of days you actually need in Prague, we’ve made a list tailored to your availability.
 Let’s figure this out.